llvm/llvm-project/llvm/docs/LangRef.rst

 Semantics:
 """"""""""

-The intrinsic selects lanes from the second and third operand depending on a condition vector.
+The intrinsic selects lanes from the second and third argument depending on a condition vector.

 All result lanes at positions greater or equal than ``%evl`` are undefined.
-For all lanes below ``%evl`` where the condition vector is true the lane is taken from the second operand.
-Otherwise, the lane is taken from the third operand.
+For all lanes below ``%evl`` where the condition vector is true the lane is taken from the second argument.
+Otherwise, the lane is taken from the third argument.

 Example:
 """"""""